openfaas/docs/docs/deployment/kubernetes.md

 ### Pick `arkade`, `helm` or plain YAML files

 There are three recommended ways to install OpenFaaS and you can pick whatever makes sense for you and your team.

-> If you need help with an OpenFaaS proof-of-concept or a reference architecture, you can contact [sales@openfaas.com](mailto:sales@openfaas.com) to find out more.

 * `arkade install` - arkade installs OpenFaaS to Kubernetes using its official helm chart and is the easiest and quickest way to get up and running.